 It is recognised, from time to time that a programme may need to be withdrawn, or suspended from recruitment.
-Where a decision is taken to withdraw a programme, the quality student experience on the programme during the withdrawal period should be assured and if required, that remedial action is taken by the School to mitigate any negative impact.
+Where a decision is taken to withdraw a programme, the quality of the student experience on the programme during the withdrawal period should be assured and if required, remedial action is taken by the School to mitigate any negative impact.
 A teaching out arrangement will be put in place to enable those students already registered on the programme to complete it within the normal period of study.

 A programme withdrawal occurs when a programme of study is permanently closed for recruitment.
 Normally, programme withdrawal will involve the immediate cessation of recruitment activity and a clear external statement that the programme has been withdrawn, with a phased teaching out of the programme over a number of years to afford current registered students (including those on leave of absence) the opportunity to complete their degree.

 A programme suspension occurs when recruitment to a programme of study is suspended for a set period of time.
 Programme suspensions can occur, for example, to give a School the time to evaluate a programme’s recruitment performance, before making a decision to formally request a programme withdrawal or for major changes.
 However, there is still a requirement for a suspended programme to be made available to students who return from a leave of absence.
 It is common for a postgraduate taught programme to be suspended rather than an undergraduate programme.

 A proposal to withdraw or suspend a programme should be discussed within the relevant School/Faculty e.g. by its Education Committee, and with any other School that the withdrawal or suspension might affect.
 The withdrawal of a joint degree may necessitate a twin–track process in two different Schools.

 Where a proposal has major strategic implications, the School should discuss these with the relevant Faculty.